OmriDan/split_cross_image_attention/README.md

 ## Description
-Official implementation of our Cross-Image Attention and Appearance Transfer paper.
+Official implementation of our SplitAttention mechanism.

 ## Environment